 Once you have determined your most important keywords and phrases, they can be inserted into Titles, Headings, bold text, alt tags and more, in a natural way, to boost your chances of being found by people searching for those terms.

 Some people over-use keywords.
 That’s called “keyword stuffing.”
 This can lead to your site being penalised by search engines.

 Off-page SEO tips

 Off-page SEO refers to all the measures that can be taken outside of the actual website for the purpose of ranking a website higher in the search results.

-Google My Business is a place where business owners can claim a listing which shows up in local searches, with a map attached.
 The first 10 non-advertising results that Google shows are often are from Google Maps, so if you have a business and haven’t submitted it, you’re losing out on potential customers.
-You can also claim your listing on Bing Places.
+You can also claim your free listing on Bing Places.